project-origin/wallet/doc/flows/receive_slice.md

 1. A source sends a slice to a recipient wallet.
 2. The wallet will try to look-up the wallet-section based on the public-key.
-3. If the certificate is not already know by the wallet, then an reference to it is inserted into the datastore
+3. If the certificate is not already known by the wallet, then a reference to the certificate is inserted into the datastore
 4. Next the slice itself is inserted with reference to the wallet-section and certificate
 5. And finally a success is returned
 6. If the wallet-section could not be found then an error is returned.